dauwhe/pdm/README.md

 2. what comes next?

-3. what's part of the publication, and what isn't?
+3. what’s part of the publication, and what isn’t?

-Maybe it's only two things, boundary and sequence.
+Maybe it’s only two things, boundary and sequence.

 Might it be possible to define a flexible data model for publishing, which can serve as common DNA for many different types of publications?
 With differing serializations and packaging, can we express everything from EPUB 3 to a futuristic web publication with a relatively simple model?
-Let's try.
+Let’s try.

 **NOTE:** Nothing here extends the capabilities of the web.
-We need that, but we don't fully know what we need.
+We need that, but we don’t fully know what we need.
 We need to experiment, but our experimentation would be facilitated by having an agreed-on data model.
 Given the basic information about a publication, there may be hundreds of ways of expressing that with markup and script.
-We'll likely run into problems with personalization, with pagination, with crafting URLs that point to secondary browsing contexts.
-Maybe we'll need HTML imports, or other forms of transclusion.
-But let's all experiment while sharing the fundamental expressions of sequence and boundary that define a publication.
+We’ll likely run into problems with personalization, with pagination, with crafting URLs that point to secondary browsing contexts.
+Maybe we’ll need HTML imports, or other forms of transclusion.
+But let’s all experiment while sharing the fundamental expressions of sequence and boundary that define a publication.

 ## The existing landscape and web application manifest.

 This work does not happen in a vacuum.
 EPUB is a billion-dollar industry.
 The web is part of the very fabric of our lives.
 We must reuse existing technology as much as possible.

 To a large extent, we are trying to express metadata about a collection of web resources.
 A collection of web resources might be a web site, or a web application.
-And there is an existing effort to express metadata about web applications, namely the [Web Application Manifest](https://w3c.github.io/manifest/) spec, which we'll refer to as WAM:
+And there is an existing effort to express metadata about web applications, namely the [Web Application Manifest](https://w3c.github.io/manifest/) spec, which we’ll refer to as WAM:

 > This specification defines a JSON-based manifest file that provides developers with a centralized place to put metadata associated with a web application.